bcmichael/RNMR-Docs/docs/command/full_command.md

 selected by the /LCL or /GBL qualifiers) named argnam.
 By default it will be saved to a local variable.
 If no argnam is provided RNMR will not prompt for it and will print the name as an informational message instead of saving it to an argument. /ERR can be used to set a label to jump to in the event that the pulse program symbol name cannot be read.
+## RDSTR
+Read tokens from a string

+Category: Misc.

+Format: `RDSTR` str nam1 nam2...

+Qualifiers: /LCL /GBL /FIRST=<ind>

+Qualifier Defaults: /LCL /FIRST=1

+Defaults: none

+Description:
+`RDSTR` reads individual tokens from a string supplied by the str argument.
+The tokens are saved in either global or local arguments (as selected by the /LCL or /GBL qualifiers) whose names are set by nam1, nam2, etc. /FIRST selects the first token to save.
+By default this is set to 1 and the first token is saved to nam1 and the second to nam2 and so on.
+It can be set to higher values so as to skip some number of tokens.
+RNMR will not prompt for any of the arguments to `RDSTR`.
 ## RDWRT
 Read `WRT` file opened by `OPNRD`